 We view data privacy as a fundamental component of doing business.
 Our Privacy Statement and practices are focused on processing personal data appropriately and lawfully, while providing confidentiality, integrity and availability.

-This Privacy Statement applies to AirHelp’s primary operational entity, AirHelp Limited, incorporated in Hong Kong, and its subsidiaries (including partly owned subsidiaries where AirHelp Limited directly or indirectly controls more than 50% of the voting interest).
-It also applies to AirHelp Limited’s parent, AirHelp, Inc. For the purpose of this Privacy Statement, the term “AirHelp” refers to the whole company group or each of the companies as the case may be.
+This Privacy Statement applies to www.airhelp.com, owned and operated by AirHelp’s primary operational entity, AirHelp GmbH, based in Boxhagener Strasse 18 in Berlin, Germany.
+For the purpose of this Privacy Statement, the terms “AirHelp”, “we”, “us”, or “our”, refers to the whole company group or each of the companies as the case may be.

 We process personal data within the EU.
 Our activities are governed in accordance with the General Data Protection Regulation (EU) 2016/679 (the “GDPR”), which is a directly binding legislative act.
 The GDPR protects fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data.